Literacy, Doctor of Philosophy

 Can I take this program if I need to commute a long distance?
 Are there online courses?

-A new fully online program begins Fall 2016.
 It will featuring prestigious faculty at St. John’s University and from adjunct faculty from around the globe assisting with the instruction remotely.

 Can I transfer credits from another school or schools into the program?
 If so, how many?